Topical review on acousto-optical Floquet engineering of single-photon emitters: Feasibility study of acousto-optical Floquet engineering

 \section{Feasibility study of acousto-optical Floquet engineering}

-We know from the theoretical analysis in the previous sections that the observation of acousto-optical double-dressing (manifesting through anti-crossings and line-suppressions in the RF spectra under strong optical driving, see Figs.~\ref{fig:2} and \ref{fig:3}), is governed by four parameters: (i) The acoustic sideband splitting $\Omega_{\rm ac}$, (ii) the Rabi frequency which needs to satisfy the resonance condition $\Omega_{\rm R}\approx \Omega_{\rm ac}$ to generate an anti-crossing, (iii) the width of the anti-crossing $A_{\rm ac}$ at this resonance, and (iv) the incoherent linewidths $\gamma_r$, which lie between $\gamma_{\rm xd}/2$ and $\gamma_{\rm xd}$ for lifetime-limited emitters.
+We know from the theoretical analysis in the previous sections that the observation of acousto-optical double-dressing (manifesting through anti-crossings and line-suppressions in the RF spectra under strong optical driving, see Figs.~\ref{fig:2} and \ref{fig:3}), is governed by four parameters: (i) The acoustic sideband splitting $\Omega_{\rm ac}$, (ii) the Rabi frequency which needs to satisfy the resonance condition $\Omega_{\rm R}\approx \Omega_{\rm ac}$ to generate an anti-crossing, (iii) the width of the anti-crossing $A_{\rm ac}$ at this resonance, and (iv) the incoherent linewidths $\gamma_r$, which lie between $\gamma$ and $\gamma_{\rm xd}$, i.e., $\gamma_{\rm xd}/2$ and $\gamma_{\rm xd}$ for lifetime-limited emitters.
 Thus for simplicity, we consider $\gamma_{\rm xd}$ to be the relevant parameter here, assuming sufficiently weak pure dephasing.
+We will discuss the impact of pure dephasing for the relevant emitter types separately at the end of the following feasibility study.
 Since (ii) the Rabi frequency needs to satisfy the resonance condition, we are left with three free parameters $\Omega_{\rm ac}$, $A_{\rm ac}$, and $\gamma_{\rm xd}$ in resonance.
 From these we can form the two crucial parameter ratios $\Omega_{\rm ac}/\gamma_{\rm xd}$ and $A_{\rm ac}/\gamma_{\rm xd}$, which both need to be $\gtrsim 1$ to be able to observe the anti-crossing at resonance $\Omega_{\rm R}\approx \Omega_{\rm ac}$ (see Fig.~\ref{fig:2}).
 The feasibility of acousto-optical Floquet engineering in the form of double-dressing thus strongly depends on the performance parameters $\Omega_{\rm ac}$, $\Omega_{\rm R}$, $A_{\rm ac}$, and $\gamma_{\rm xd}$ of the potential light-emitter and acoustics-emitter interface platforms.
 Before carrying out the actual feasibility study we will shortly review established values of these key system parameters for the different types of interfaces.